Judiciary of Colorado: Courts

 All of the courts above, other than municipal courts and Denver's county court, are part of the state court system.
 In Denver, county courts and municipal courts are integrated and are not part of the state court system for administrative purposes, and the Denver Probate Court and the Denver Juvenile Court have jurisdiction over probate and juvenile matters, respectively.
 Outside Denver, these matters are within the jurisdiction of the district courts.

 Supreme Court

 The Colorado Supreme Court is the state supreme court, the state's highest appellate court.
-The Supreme Court consists of chief justice (currently Nathan Coats) and six associate justices.
+The Supreme Court consists of chief justice (currently Monica M. Márquez) and six associate justices.

 Court of Appeals

 The Colorado Court of Appeals is the state intermediate appellate court.
 It has jurisdiction primarily over final judgments of district courts acting as trial courts, and of approximately 33 kinds of an administrative agency or board determinations.
 It is bypassed in the case of death penalty appeals, cases in which a lower court has declared a law or ordinance to be unconstitutional, appeals from Public Utilities Commission decisions, certain appeals related to the initiative process, appeals from water courts, interlocutory relief, and the further appeal of cases already appealed from a county or municipal court to a district court judge, all of which are appealed directly to the Colorado Supreme Court.
 Unlike the other state courts, this court is a creature of statute and not mandated by the state constitution.
 There is a single geographical division of the Colorado Court of Appeals co-located in the same courthouse with the Colorado Supreme Court in Denver that handles all intermediate appellate court cases statewide.
 The Colorado Court of Appeals does not have any internal subject-matter divisions.
 It hears cases in panels of three judges, but it does not have an "en banc" review of panel decisions as the federal United States courts of appeals do.